rhelms2/Mega-Man-X8-16-bit-Zashiko-TagTeam-Mod/README.md

   - Zero's weapons are able to be collected by any character
   - Zero's knuckles are able to be collected right off the bat
   - X's icarus boots function similarly to how they did in the original fangame
-  - Added dialogue to secret battle for encounters with different characters
+  - Added dialogue to a secret boss when encountering it with Zero or Axl

 ## Tag Team Mod Credits
 - Rhelms - Programming, Implementation, Dialogue Tweaks